-Cheapest Car Insurance Companies in Florida for Seniors
+Cheapest Car Insurance in Florida for Seniors

-Cheapest Car Insurance for Students
+Cheapest Car Insurance for Students in Florida

 Florida allows for talking on a cell phone while driving and does not limit the number of passengers new drivers can have in their vehicle with them.
 Cathy Chase, vice president of governmental affairs at Advocates for Highway and Auto Safety, finds these facts troubling.
 "Teen drivers are far more likely to be involved in fatal crashes because they lack driving experience and tend to take greater risks," Chase said.

 If you have a teen, you already know that he or she is expensive to insure.
 Your teenager can help maintain cheap car insurance rates by keeping a clean driving record and by avoiding accidents and moving violations.
 You can also check to see if your insurance company offers discounts for good grades or for the completion of a driver safety course.

 Florida residents attending college out of state must maintain personal injury protection and property damage insurance on their vehicle if it has been in the state for more than 90 days at any point during the previous year.

 If you’re insuring your child's car while they’re away at school, you may want to warn them not to lend the car to their friends.
 You could be liable if there is an accident.
 Consult with your insurance company for specific details.